The Colorado Highway 9 Wildlife Crossing Project

 - nine pedestrian walk-throughs,

-- 29 wildlife guards, all of which are connected by an eight foot high wildlife fence.
+- 29 wildlife guards, all of which are connected by an 10.3 miles of eight foot high wildlife fence.

-CDOT, CPW and ECO-resolution initiated a 5-year effectiveness monitoring study in 2015 to be concluded in May 2020.
-During the first four years of monitoring, there have been over 83,000 mule deer success movements through or over the seven crossing structures.
+CDOT, CPW and ECO-resolution initiated a 5-year effectiveness monitoring study from November 2015 through May 2020.
+The research documented 112,678 mule deer successful passages through or over the seven crossing structures.
 Combined with an overall success rate of 96% of mule deer utilizing the structures, these results indicate that the project has been highly effective in accommodating mule deer movement.
 Other species using the structures, although fewer in number, include elk, pronghorn, moose, bighorn sheep, black bear, mountain lion, and coyote.
 There has also been at least one recorded underpass crossing by turkeys and river otters.

-Researchers are also evaluating the effectiveness of wildlife guards, escape ramps and fence-ends.
+Researchers also evaluated the effectiveness of wildlife guards, escape ramps and fence-ends.
 The effectiveness of these mitigation features are important to keep animals out of the fenced right-of-way or to allow animals a safe method to exit if they get into the fenced right-of-way.

 A Safe Passage Slideshow